Swedish Empire: Domestic consolidation

+The interests of the high nobility contrasted with the uniformity policy (i.e., upholding the traditional equality in status of the Swedish estates favoured by the kings and peasantry).
+In territories acquired during the periods of de facto noble rule, serfdom was not abolished, and there was also a trend to set up respective estates in Sweden proper.
+The Great Reduction of 1680 put an end to these efforts of the nobility and required them to return estates once gained from the crown to the king.
+Serfdom, however, remained in force in the dominions acquired in the Holy Roman Empire and in Swedish Estonia, where a consequent application of the uniformity policy was hindered by the treaties by which they were gained.

 Charles X Gustav had done his best to recover from the financial extravagance of Christina.
 However, his own desire for military glory may have caused problems for his country.
 In three days, he persuaded the Swedish estates of the potential of his attack on the Polish–Lithuanian Commonwealth.
 However, when he left Stockholm for Warsaw on 10 July 1654, he gained more personal glory than advantage for his country.
 The Polish-Swedish War expanded into a general European war.
 He achieved passage over the Belts and emerged triumphant, only to die of sheer exhaustion.
 Immediately after his death, a regency was appointed to govern Sweden during the minority of his only son and successor, Charles XI of Sweden, who was four years old.
 The regency council moved quickly to end the war with Sweden's numerous enemies, which now included the Tsardom of Russia, the Polish–Lithuanian Commonwealth, the Electorate of Brandenburg and Denmark-Norway.